kawaraa/arablocalmarket/README.md

 # ArabLocalMarket (ALM)

-This is a local stores based market platform.
+This is an e-commerce service platform which is a local stores based online market.
 The Slogan is (ALM)

 Owner: This is the default role given to the user who owns a store.